provena/provena/README.md

 Provena comes with a suite of fully developed User Interface web pages that facilitate a user friendly interaction with the Provena APIs and resources.

-Additionally, Provena has well documented REST APIs (see API endpoint documentation) which can be interacted with directly using a REST client such as Postman or thunderclient, or programmatically using Python, for example.
+Additionally, all  Provena services can be accessed by authorised users through the system APIs.
+Provena has well documented REST APIs (see API endpoint documentation in READMEs) which can be interacted with directly using a REST client such as Postman or thunderclient, or programmatically using Python, for example.
 Programmatic interactions are recommended for our power users and we have guide on authentication for this.

-### TODO

-_LINK TO DOCUMENTATION ON PROGRAMATIC INTERACTIONS WITH PROVENA_
+See our API access docs: [API access docs](http://docs.provena.io/API-access/).

 ## Testing